Summaries of how take international rail journeys both between and from Norway and Sweden

 Sweden has six international rail connections, one link to Denmark, one to Germany and four with Norway; and they all have a wow factor!

-Three (soon to be four) train services cross the amazing Oresund Bridge, which is the only rail link between Sweden and Denmark:
+Three train services cross the amazing Oresund Bridge, which is the only rail link between Sweden and Denmark:

 *Tickets are not available for journeys from Malmo on these trains.

-The best option is usually to take one of the Snabbtag trains which travel no further than Malmo and then connect there for an Oresundtag train on to Kobenhavn, where the Hamburg trains can be joined.
+An often convenient option is to take one of the Snabbtag trains which travel no further than Malmo and then connect there for an Oresundtag train on to Kobenhavn, where other trains on to Hamburg trains can be joined.

 (2) Three x Oresundtag trains per hour take this route: